About stemming

 In English, the terms university and universe stem to the same root, although they’re not semantically related.

-, the Coveo index expands your query using terms from the univer stem classes that can include university.
+When you search for universe, the Coveo index expands your query using terms from the univer stem classes that can include university.
 However, since the terms universe and university rarely co-occur in your indexed items, items containing university rank lower.

 Disabling stemming